Scientific director: Prof. Dr. Volker Schünemann

 Objective and degree

 The distance learning programme provides the participants with knowledge of medical physics with a special focus on medical radiation physics, medical laser physics and medical imaging and image processing.
-The programme incorporates and separately certifies officially recognised courses for laser protection officers and a course for persons responsible for regulatory compliance (PRRC).
+The programme incorporates and separately certifies a course for persons responsible for regulatory compliance (PRRC).

 Graduates are awarded a diploma from the Technische Universität Kaiserslautern, a certificate documenting conferment of the academic degree Master of Science (M.Sc.) as well as an English-language Diploma Supplement.